1. Home

 • Citizens of certain countries — including France, Germany, Spain, Italy, the Netherlands, Malaysia, Thailand, and several others — enjoy visa-free or visa-on-arrival access to China for short stays.
 If you hold one of these passports and are a UAE resident, you may not need a visa at all.
 Always confirm with the Chinese embassy or your visa agent before applying.

-• Transit passengers may benefit from China's 144-hour (6-day) or 72-hour visa-free transit policy if transiting through designated Chinese airports and not leaving a specified administrative area.
+• Transit passengers may benefit from China's 240-hour (10-day) visa-free transit policy (extended from 144 hours in December 2024, per the National Immigration Administration of China) if transiting through designated Chinese airports and not leaving a specified administrative area.
 This is not a tourist visa and has strict conditions.

 For the vast majority of UAE residents — whether South Asian, Arab, European (outside exempted nationalities), African, or American — a valid China visa must be obtained before travel.
 The good news is that the process is straightforward when handled correctly, and Dubai has well-established channels for applying.